jaacorn/Azure-SIEM-Lab/03_virtual_machine/README.md

 1. Connect to the virtual machine via RDP using the public IP address

-2. Turn off all firewall settings on the VM
+2. Turn off all Firewall settings on the VM

-3. Get a free API key from ipgeolocation.io
+3. Get a free API key from ```https://ipgeolocation.io```

 4. Download the Powershell script from ```https://github.com/joshmadakor1/Sentinel-Lab/blob/main/Custom_Security_Log_Exporter.ps1```